Discussion 2: Environment Diagrams, Higher-Order Functions

 template

 If you have questions, ask them instead of just looking up the answer!
-First ask your group, and then the staff (on Zoom if your TA is remote).
+First ask your group, and then your TA.

 Higher-Order Functions [60 minutes]